-This workshop has been structured using the 5E's instruction model.
-The following topics and concepts are explored in each aspect of the workshop:
+This workshop has been structured using the 5E's instructional model.

-ENGAGE Introduce and explore the overarching inquiry question: What is flight?
-EXPLORE Test, challenge and refine understandings of flight.
+ENGAGE What is Flight?
+Introduce and explore the overarching inquiry question: What is flight?
+EXPLORE Does it Fly?
+Explore, challenge and refine understandings of flight.
 Categorise a variety of stimuli using prior knowledge and understanding to determine if they definitely, maybe or do not fly.
-EXPLAIN Develop knowledge and understandings about the flight-related adaptations of specific animals, and how these adaptations support survival within diverse environments.
+EXPLAIN Flight Adaptations Develop knowledge and understandings about the flight-related adaptations of specific animals, and how these adaptations support survival within diverse environments.
 Explore and identify the forces that affect flight.
-ELABORATE Students complete the Flight Club design challenge.
+ELABORATE Flight Club Design Challenge Students complete the Flight Club Design Challenge.
 With challenge course: Design and construct a 'flying' creature with the adaptations needed to survive in and move through the challenge habitat.
-Without challenge course: Design, create and present a bird with adaptations suitable for survival in [Australian habitat].
-EVALUATE Evaluate and reflect on performance in design challenge.
-Explore how workshop content can be adapted to further student engagement
+Without challenge course: Design, create and present a bird with adaptations suitable for survival in an Australian habitat.
+EVALUATE Helium Balloon Investigation Investigate how much mass a helium balloon can lift, and then use this data to determine how many helium balloons it would take to lift a person off the ground.
+EVALUATE Who should Get the Helium?
+Consider the ethical implications of helium use as a non-renewable resource across various industries.
+EVALUATE Inspired by Nature Examine developments in science and technology by selecting and improving on an innovation or object whose design has been inspired by nature.